LAM has two major areas:

 This is the main part of the application.
 It allows to manage a large list of LDAP entries (e.g. users, groups, DNS entries, ...).
 This part is accessed by LDAP admins and support staff.

-Account tabs: These tabs allow to switsch between different account types
+Account types: Here you can switsch between different account types (e.g. user/groups)

-Tools menu: Contains useful tools such as profile and PDF editor
+Tools menu: Contains useful tools such as profile/PDF editor and tree view

 Help: Link to manual